 Is the Governor of Wisconsin, Scott Walker, a sexist?
 Is he “Grabbing us (women) by the hair and pulling us back,” as the NY Daily News reports that DNC Chair, and Florida Congresswoman Debbie Wasserman Schultz charged?
 Who cares, in the frame of the depth charge strategy, all that matters is that a seed of doubt is planted in women’s minds that Scott Walker, The Tea Party, and the Republican Party may be sexist, and that that depth charge will explode in their minds come election day.

-If you execute the bullet points of the non-apology apology, you will then be granted a second platform from which you are supposed to apologize, retract, or regret your statement.
-Once those klieg lights flip on, you say something like, “I shouldn’t have used the words I used,” as Ms. Wasserman Schultz said in her non-apology follow-up.
-She did not yawn after saying that, but she did increase the power of her depth charge by backing it up with a, “But that shouldn’t detract from the broader point that I was making that … ” At that point, she proceeded to further condemn the Republican Party, Scott Walker, and The Tea Party as anti-woman, and “pulling women back by the hair” with different words.
+If a person executes the bullet points of the non-apology apology, the authorities will grant a second platform from which the accused are supposed to apologize, retract, or regret their previous statement.
+Once those klieg lights flip on, the accused will say something like, “I shouldn’t have used the words I used,” as Ms. Wasserman Schultz said in her non-apology follow-up.
+She did not yawn after saying that, but she did increase the power of her depth charge.
+She said, “But that shouldn’t detract from the broader point that I was making that …” At that point, she proceeded to further condemn the Republican Party, Scott Walker, and The Tea Party as anti-woman, and “pulling women back by the hair” with different words.

-How many times, in one week, are we lied to by politicians?
+How many times, in one week, do politicians lie us to?
 How many times do politicians later retract that lie with a non-apology, apology?
 How many times do we allow them to get away with it by laughing off the lie with the notion that it’s a politician lying, and all politicians lie?

 This nun introduced me to a powerful tool that curbed my habitual lying that the collective conscious may want to consider when listening to interviews with politicians: shame.
-This teacher informed me that lying would not be accepted in her presence, that my excuses for lying would not be heard, and that any non-apology apologies would enter into the judgment pool that followed.
-The only thing that would be remembered was the fact that I lied.
+This teacher informed me that lying was unacceptable in her presence, that my excuses for lying would fall on deaf ears, and that any non-apology apologies would enter into the judgment pool that followed.
+The only thing she would remember was the fact that I lied.

-And she didn’t just call me out once.
+She didn’t just call me out once either.
 She called me out so often that I decided that I didn’t care for the reputation that I was developing.
 She didn’t even care that she was hurting my feelings when she called me out.
 She just informed me that I was at a crossroads in life and whatever decision I decided to make, in sixth grade, would affect the rest of my life.

 Why have the services these two newspapers provide become so indispensable to so many?
-There are obvious reasons for wanting to hold politicians accountable for their actions and words, but on another level it suggests, through its very existence, that there is a need for increased scrutiny.
-There is a need, beyond that which regular news reports report, for a reputable news source to come out and say that that person in question, is, in fact, lying.
+There are obvious reasons for wanting to hold politicians accountable for their actions and words, but on another level, it suggests, through its very existence, that there is a need for increased scrutiny.
+There is a need, beyond that which regular news reports report, for a reputable news source to come out and say that that person in question is lying.
 Saying, or writing, that someone is lying has been deemed undignified in the halls of Washington and in most media venues.
-They are forced to use more descriptive words such as, “The president needs to walk it back,” or “I think the Senator was being a little disingenuous when he said … ” or even, “Perhaps the Congressman wasn’t thinking clearly, when he said … ” It’s all colorful, creative language that pitter patters around the fact that, as The Dude in The Big Lebowski might have said, “The dude lied man!”
-But, as I said, it’s been deemed undignified to say such things, and it opens up a need for some journalistic enterprise to cut through all the clutter and just say, “The dude lied man!”
+They are forced to use more descriptive words such as, “The president needs to walk it back,” or “I think the Senator was being a little disingenuous when he said …” or even, “Perhaps the Congressman wasn’t thinking clearly, when he said …” It’s all colorful, creative language that pitter patters around the fact that, as The Dude in The Big Lebowski might have said, “The dude lied man!”
+As I said, it’s been deemed undignified to say such things, and it opens up a need for some journalistic enterprise to cut through all the clutter and just say, “The dude lied man!”

 Saying slanderous things about your opponent in American politics is almost as old as America itself, as documented in William Safire’s book Scandalmonger.
-What is different, and something that even the brilliant politician Thomas Jefferson couldn’t see, were all the strategies that could be used in the discourse that follows the lie.
-He couldn’t know that lies, and slander, and slanderous lies could be used to prop up one’s campaign while diminishing another’s.
+What is different, and something that even the brilliant politician Thomas Jefferson couldn’t see, were all the strategies that he could use in the discourse that follows the lie.
+He couldn’t know that lies, slander, and slanderous lies the he could use to prop up one’s campaign while diminishing another’s.
 To him, I can only guess, the apology was a serious retraction of everything said on the specific subject.